 Business audiences are looking for insights that help them navigate towards recovery.
 Longitude reveals how leading brands are rethinking their thought leadership to stay ahead in a fast-moving market.
-If you want to hear more on the topics covered in this article, register to join our exclusive webinar where our co-founders will be discussing the key findings from The Way Ahead.
+If you want to hear more on the topics covered in this article, register to join our exclusive on-demand webinar where our co-founders discussed the key findings from The Way Ahead.

 At any time, there is usually a handful of topics that most companies want to tackle in their thought leadership.
 Pre-crisis, for instance, it was ESG, cyber risk and blockchain.

 This clustering around a limited number of themes has always been a challenge for thought leadership practitioners, because it is difficult to say something new and distinctive with your content when your competitors are all exploring similar topics.

 Covid-19 has made this challenge more acute than ever, because now everyone’s attention is focused on just one issue: the crisis and its implications for business and the economy.
 Take a look at the content coming out of most B2B companies, and it all feels eerily similar.
 Lots of talk about remote working, resilience and new models for leadership – all against a backdrop of ‘unprecedented times’.